kardiachain/rust-kardia/packages/consensus/spec/proposal.md

 The consensus engine stores the proposal under following fields: `Proposal`, `ProposalBlock` and `ProposalBlockParts`.

 The full proposal are splited into parts and gossiped to peers to reduce the burden of transmission for the proposer.
 A proposer broadcasts their **signed** proposal by `Proposal` message as a summary.
-Peers receive the `Proposal`, then it will ask for the detail proposal (eg. `ProposalBlock`, `ProposalBlockParts`) via gossiping protocol.
+Once peers receive the `Proposal`, then they will ask for the detail proposal (ie. `ProposalBlock`, `ProposalBlockParts`) via gossiping protocol.

 Proposal message contains following information: `height, round, timestamp, signature, POLRound and POLBlockId`.

-The consensus received a proposal message (either from a peer or the consensus engine itself).
+The consensus receives a proposal message (either from a peer or the consensus engine itself), validates (only for proposal came from a peer) and votes on that proposal.

 ## Models
+This section describes data structures of a proposal.
+### `Proposal`
 ```
 Proposal {
     Height // current height
     Round // current round
-    Timestamp // creation time
     POLRound // round where proposer locked on
     POLBlockID // block id where proposer locked on
+    Timestamp // creation time
+    Signature // signature of the proposer
 }
 ```
-## validations
+### `ProposalBlock`

+### `ProposalBlockParts`

 ## Functions
 ### Deciding proposal
-TODO:
 The process which decides a new proposal.

-Preconditions
+Preconditions:
 - The consensus engine is the proposer at this round, it  triggered this process for deciding a proposal.
 - The consensus engine state contains: `height, round, proof-of-lock round & block, valid block`

 Process:
-- Deciding block
+- Deciding block proposal:
   - If the consensus engine already knew a valid block (+2/3 prevotes), use that valid block.
   - Otherwise, it proposes a new block by collecting txs from txpool.
 If the txpool isn't ready yet, it keeps waiting.
 The consensus engine will automatically move to new round if the proposing process is timeout.
 - Making proposal: